zanderlewis/XX/README.md

 ## How to run XX

-For now, you run the program as 'python main.py <xxfilename>.xx'.
+For now, you run the program as 'python main.py xxfilename.xx'.
 For example, you would run 'python main.py example.xx' to run your program.